 How Is This List Supposed to Help?

-If you already know what you value, what is important to you, then you may be wondering how writing out some mission statement would be of much help.
+If you already know what you value, what is important to you, then you may wonder how writing out some mission statement would be of much help.

 Here’s how I find it helpful.

-You may find yourself battling things as they come up.
+You may battle things as they come up.
 There are split-second choices to make for different crises.

-In the day to day living of life, we face the temptation to make all kinds of choices without thought of the long term.
-We think of fixing problems right now, instead of how this lines up with your values over the long term.don't make choices to fix problems right now, instead decide based on your values.
+In the day-to-day living of life, we face the temptation to make all kinds of choices without thought of the long term.
+We think of fixing problems instead of how this lines up with your values over the long term.don't make choices to fix problems right now, instead decide based on your values.
 Click To Tweet

 For example, let me use my homeowner role.
-I want to take care of the house in such a way that those small problems don’t turn into big problems.
-Reminding myself of this will make me more likely to choose to save towards maintenance expenses.
+I want to take care of the house in such a way that those minor problems don’t turn into enormous problems.
+Reminding myself of this will make me more likely to save towards maintenance expenses.
 I’ll put money aside instead of spending that extra $5 in my pocket on a Latte.

 Keep Your Mission Statement in Front of You: The Morning Ritual

-I find it helps best by keeping my mission statement in front of my own eyes whenever possible.
+I find it helps best by keeping my mission statement in front of my own eyes.
 It does me no good to write something like this out and then stick it in a filing cabinet.